luizoti/psx-eboot-renamer/README.md

 optional arguments:
   -h, --help    show this help message and exit
   -n, --name    only name
-  -id, --idend  id at the end´
+  -id, --idend  id at the end

+  ´´´